thomasjungblut/tjungblut-math/README.md

 Chain Calling
 -------

-My library as intentionally build to easily translate octave/matlab code from MOOC's to Java.
+My library was intentionally build to easily translate octave/matlab code from MOOC's to Java.
 For example the following octave code (simple gradient descent):

 > theta = theta - alpha * gradient;